 “Happy will be that reader whose mind is disposed, by his verses or his prose, to imitate him in all but his non-conformity, to copy his benevolence to men, and his reverence to God.”

-Here is a man who “did church” different from the official state church, but was so admired that someone — writing on behalf of the official state church — encourages all to learn from his writings and to copy his generosity and love to people, and his respect for God.
+Here is a man who “did church” different from the official state church, but was so admired that someone — writing on behalf of that same official state church Watts objected to — encourages all to learn from his writings and to copy his generosity and love to people, and his respect for God.
 High praise indeed!

 Read this song’s lyrics and think about the world Isaac Watts lived and ministered in.
 He delighted in God, both in this life and in the promise of the life to come.
-And he not only won admiration from enemies in his own day, but gave the world songs that are still blessing and inspiring people to this day.
+Not only did Watts win admiration from enemies in his own day, but also he gave the world songs that are still blessing and inspiring people to this day.
 God takes care of His people.
 Beautiful!

 God bless you lots!